-The Feasibility of Detecting Supercooled Liquid with a Forward-Looking Radiometer
+The Feasibility of Detecting Supercooled Liquid With a Forward-Looking Radiometer

-Ian S. Adams Member, IEEE, and Justin Bobak Member, IEEE
+Ian Stuart Adams(D), Member, IEEE, and Justin Bobak(D), Member, IEEE

 Abstract-Icing due to supercooled liquid poses a threat to manned and unmanned aircraft.
-Particularly with the proliferation of unmanned systems, light-weight passive sensors could allow remote detection of supercooled liquid.
+Particularly with the proliferation of unmanned systems, lightweight passive sensorscould allow the remote detection of supercooled liquid.
 A three-dimensional radiative transfer model is utilized to determine the feasibility of a forward-viewing passive sensor for remotely detecting hazardous icing conditions.
-An analysis of simulated passive microwave spectra for a forward-viewing passive sensor finds dependencies on the liquid water content, cloud distance, and temperature, and sensitivity is noted across the millimeter-wave spectrum.
+An analysis of simulated passivemicrowave spectra for a forward-viewing passive sensor finds dependencies on the liquid water content, cloud distance, and temperature, and sensitivity is noted across the millimeter-wave spectrum.
 Spectral flattening in the shoulders of molecular resonances corresponds to the presence of clouds, while saturated brightness temperatures near the transition lines are linked to the ambient temperature.
-A principal component analysis shows significant information content at G band near the water vapor molecular transition, suggesting compact radiometer systems to detect and range supercooled liquid are feasible.
-Additional information content may be available at K_a-band, suggesting such observations would be useful when size and mass are not constrained.
+A principal component analysis shows significant information content at G-band near the water vapor molecular transition, suggesting compact radiometer systems to detect and range supercooled liquid are feasible.
+Additional information content may be available at $K_a$ band, suggesting such observations would be useful when size and mass are not constrained.

-Index Terms-Millimeter wave radiometry, clouds
+Index Terms-Clouds, millimeter-wave radiometry.